Somalis in Sweden: Demographics

 According to Statistics Sweden, Somalis began arriving in Sweden from the late 1980s primarily due to the civil conflict in their country of origin.
 In 1990, there were just under 1,000 Somalia-born asylum seekers residing in Sweden.
 This number rose to around 2,000 Somalia-born asylum seekers by 1994, but decreased sharply to close to zero in 2000.
-As the conflict in Somalia intensified at the turn of the millennium, the number of Somalia-born asylum seekers residing in Sweden increased to a high of just over 5,000 in 2010.
+As the conflict in Somalia intensified, the number of Somalia-born asylum seekers residing in Sweden increased to a high of just over 5,000 in 2010.
 That same year, the Swedish government introduced stricter identification document requirements for relatives of earlier migrants, which made it more difficult for Somalia-born individuals and other migrants to obtain a residence permit in Sweden.
 Consequently, the number of Somalia-born asylum seekers residing in Sweden markedly decreased to slightly over 1,000 in 2014.
 In 2016, there were 132 registered emigrations from Sweden to Somalia.

 According to Statistics Sweden, as of 2016, there are a total 63,853 Somalia-born immigrants living in Sweden.
 Of those, 41,335 are citizens of Somalia (20,554 men, 20,781 women).
 Most of the residents are young, primarily belonging to the 15–24 years (8,679 men, 7,728 women), 25–34 years (7,043 men, 7,958 women), and 5–14 years (5,882 men, 5,629 women) age groups.
 Around 3,000 Somalis inhabit Borlänge.
 2,878 Somalia-born individuals also live in Rinkeby-Kista.
 In 2005, the majority of Somali inhabitants in Gothenburg were concentrated to the Biskopsgården and Bergsjön/Angered area.

 The largest Somali-born populations are in Gothenburg (9,756), Stockholm (8,447), Malmö (2,556), Linköping (2,542) and Örebro (2,234).

 In 2013, a Somalia national bandy team was also formed in Borlänge, which participated in the 2014 Bandy World Championship.
 It is part of the Federation of International Bandy.

+In 2014, Open Society Foundations did a report on Somalis in Malmö which found that Somali residents in the city thrived there due to low living costs, a greater religious tolerance than in the rest of Sweden and that there were many Muslims there.
+According to the report, integration was deficient mainly from the perspective of employment, as only 21 percent worked despite the fact that most of Malmö's residents who were born in Somalia were between 16 and 40 years old.
+One of the biggest challenges was the labor market's high demands for skills in the Swedish language.